liamwalsh1980/Milestone-Project-1/README.md

 * There was an ordered list using numbers 1-3 giving an easy step by step process to move throughout the website.
 However, after careful consideration I decided to remove the ordered list and strengthen the look of the navigation menu bar with easy to understand menu titles within the navigation bar.

-* Below the cover text there is a 'SUBSCRIBE FOR FREE' like button which is linked to the subscribe page.
+* Below the cover text there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 On all screen sizes this is dark blue with the light grey text.
 On small laptop, tablet and mobile screen sizes this sits below the hero image and cover text.
 The wording is in capital letters and when hovered over the background colour changes to green showing the user that it can be clicked.
 Green for go was my thought on the colour change.

-* After removing the ordered list, I had the option to increase the size of the cover text and 'SUBSCRIBE FOR FREE' like button making both more visible to users.
+* After removing the ordered list, I had the option to increase the size of the cover text and 'SUBSCRIBE FOR FREE' button making both more visible to users.

 * I decided to add a h1 header to complete the design of the homepage, stating what the website is about an who it is aimed for.
 On large screen sizes the colour of this is dark blue in Ubuntu font styling except for the word 'Autism' which is in Kalam font.
 It can be found at the top and in the middle of the hero image.
 On small laptop, mobile and tablet size screens this header is below the hero image and above the cover text in the centre of the screen.
 The header colour is light blue with the word 'Autism' in dark blue to make it stand out more on smaller devices.